rsm-gh/akbl/README.md

 ### Testing all the commands

 This is the example that I use to test the bindings.
-It should be clear enough to explain all the commands !
+It should be clear enough to explain all the commands!

 ```python